Last updated on March 15th, 2021 at 12:57 am

 The secret to successful butterfly gardens lies in providing a wide variety of flowers and shrubs.

 Shrubs and Trees: Good choices for shrubs and small trees include the butterfly bush, common lilac, mock orange, beauty bush, blackberry, potentilla, honeysuckle, hawthorn, weigela, sumac, rose of Sharon, spirea, privet and pussy willow.

-In addition to selective planting, there are a variety of other ways to offer butterflies their food and attract them to your garden.
+In addition to selective planting, such as planting milkweed for monarch butterfly breeding, there are a variety of other ways to offer butterflies their food and attract them to your garden.